valentynkt/BackendGarden/content/notes/Event Streaming.md

 > [!summary] **Tools for Event Streaming**
 >
 > - **[[Apache Kafka]]**: A distributed event streaming platform capable of handling trillions of events a day.
 It is designed for high throughput, low latency, fault tolerance, and scalability.
->
 > - **[[Apache Pulsar]]**: A multi-tenant, high-performance solution for server-to-server messaging and event streaming.
 It features a flexible messaging model and integrates seamlessly with Apache BookKeeper for persistence.
 > - **[[Azure Event Hubs]]**: A fully managed, real-time data ingestion service that can stream millions of events per second.
 It is designed for high scalability and integrates seamlessly with other Azure services.
->
->- **[[Azure Stream Analytics]]**: A real-time analytics service that uses a SQL-like query language to process streams of data from various sources like Event Hubs, IoT Hub, and Blob Storage.
+> - **[[Azure Stream Analytics]]**: A real-time analytics service that uses a SQL-like query language to process streams of data from various sources like Event Hubs, IoT Hub, and Blob Storage.
->
->- **[[Azure IoT Hub]]**: A fully managed service for secure and reliable bi-directional communications between IoT applications and devices.
+> - **[[Azure IoT Hub]]**: A fully managed service for secure and reliable bi-directional communications between IoT applications and devices.
->
 > - **[[AWS Kinesis]]**: A fully managed service for real-time data streaming and analytics, enabling you to process and analyze data as it arrives.
->
 > - **Google Cloud Pub/Sub**: A messaging service that provides durable message storage and real-time event streaming.
->

 ## Relation to Patterns and Approaches

 > [!summary] **Relation to Patterns and Approaches**
 >
-> - **[[Event-driven Architecture Pattern]]**: Event Streaming is a fundamental part of event-driven architectures, enabling components to communicate and react to events asynchronously.
+> - **[[Event-driven Architecture Pattern|Event-Driven Architecture]]**: Event Streaming is a fundamental part of event-driven architectures, enabling components to communicate and react to events asynchronously.
->
 > - **[[Command Query Responsibility Segregation|CQRS]]**: CQRS can leverage event streaming to handle event sourcing, ensuring that commands and queries are processed independently and efficiently.
->
 > - **[[Reactive Architecture]]**: Reactive systems benefit from event streaming by providing real-time responsiveness and scalability.
->
-> - **[[Message-driven Architecture Pattern|Message-Driven Architecture]]**: Event Streaming aligns with message-driven architectures, where systems communicate through asynchronous message passing.
+> - **[[Message-Driven Architecture Pattern|Message-Driven Architecture]]**: Event Streaming aligns with message-driven architectures, where systems communicate through asynchronous message passing.
->
 > - **[[Event Sourcing Architecture Pattern|Event Sourcing]]**: Event Streaming is closely related to event sourcing, where state changes are stored as a sequence of events, allowing systems to reconstruct past states and ensure consistency.
->

 ## Use Cases

 - **Real-time Analytics**: Process and analyze data as it is generated for immediate insights.
-- **Microservices Communication**: Enable decoupled communication between microservices.
+- **[[Microservices Architecture Pattern|Microservices]] Communication**: Enable decoupled communication between microservices.
-- **Data Replication**: Synchronize data across different systems in real-time.
+- **[[Data Replication]]**: Synchronize data across different systems in real-time.
 - **Monitoring and Alerts**: Detect and respond to events in real-time, improving operational awareness.

-## Summary

-Event Streaming is a crucial pattern for modern data architectures, enabling real-time data processing and analytics.
-Tools like Apache Kafka, Apache Pulsar, Amazon Kinesis, and Google Cloud Pub/Sub provide robust platforms for implementing event streaming, supporting a wide range of use cases from real-time analytics to microservices communication.
-By integrating with various architectural patterns, event streaming enhances the responsiveness, scalability, and resilience of distributed systems.